 We are subject to certain risks due to our international operations, distribution channels and vendors.
 We have continued to expand our direct international sales operations, with international net sales accounting for approximately 13% of total consolidated net sales during fiscal 2019.
 We also currently have numerous international wholesale distributors and retail sales channels covering portions of Canada, the UK, Western Europe, Australia and New Zealand, Southeast Asia, the Middle East, and the Greater China Region.
 In addition, we use certain companies based outside the U.S. to facet our moissanite jewels and to manufacture finished jewelry.
 We plan to continue to increase marketing and sales efforts and anticipate expanding our direct international sales in addition to continuing to serve international distributors.
-Any international expansion plans we choose to undertake will increase the complexity of our business, require attention from management and other personnel and cause additional strain on our operations, financial resources and our international markets and in conforming to the local cultures, standards or policies necessary to successfully compete in those markets.
+Any international expansion plans we choose to undertake will increase the complexity of our business, require attention from management and other personnel and cause additional strain on our operations, financial resources and our internal financial control and reporting functions.
+Further, our expansion efforts may be unsuccessful as we have limited experience selling our products in certain international markets and in conforming to the local cultures, standards or policies necessary to successfully compete in those markets.
 In addition, we may have to compete with retailers that have more experience with local markets.
-Our ability to expand and succeed internationally may also be limited by the demand for our products, the ability to successfully transact in foreign currencies, the ability of our business and regulations, and different intellectual property laws in foreign countries may also prohibit expansion into such markets or cause our business and regulations, and different intellectual property laws in foreign countries may also prohibit expansion into such markets or cause our business and regulations, we are subject to the risks of conducting business outside of the U.S.
+Our ability to expand and succeed internationally may also be limited by the demand for our products, the ability to successfully transact in foreign currencies, the ability of our brand to resonate with consumers globally and the adoption of online or Internet commerce in these markets.
+Different privacy, censorship and liability standards and regulations, and different intellectual property laws in foreign countries may also prohibit expansion into such markets or cause our business and results of operations to suffer.
+Through our planned international expansion and our continued reliance on development of foreign markets and use of foreign vendors, we are subject to the risks of conducting business outside of the U.S.